 So how do you give your business the best chance of ranking high on Google’s search engine results pages (SERPs) to make sure those local searchers can find you?
 Follow these steps.

 Claim your business.

 When a business is opened, Google creates a business listing including name, address, map, hours, and other details.
-When you claim your Google My Business page you take control of that profile, so you can verify that all the information is correct, make updates when needed, respond to reviews, answer questions, and add interesting content to get the attention of your customers.
+When you claim your Google Business Profile (formerly called Google My Business) page you take control of that profile, so you can verify that all the information is correct, make updates when needed, respond to reviews, answer questions, and add interesting content to get the attention of your customers.

 Add great photos.